clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/administration/planning-calendar.md

 - what planning calendars are and how they work.
 - how to create, edit, copy and delete them.
-- how to add national holidays and day types.
+- how to add public holidays and day types.
 - how to use a planning calendar for scheduling.

 ## What is a planning calendar?

-With a planning calendar, you can mark days with different opening hours and staffing needs (e.g. marketing campaign days or national holidays) to ensure they are automatically considered during scheduling.
+With a planning calendar, you can mark days with different opening hours and staffing needs (e.g. marketing campaign days or public holidays) to ensure they are automatically considered during scheduling.

 The days are marked using {% link_new day types | features/administration/day-types.md %}.
 If you enter a day type in the planning calendar, it overwrites the opening hours of the normal weekday (Mon-Sun) for that day.